BenjaminRains/mdc_analytics/scripts/validation/procedurelog/docs/business_logic_procedurelog.md

    - Procedures linked to completed appointments show near-perfect procedure completion rates (99.99%)
    - Procedures with unknown appointment status show very low completion rates (10.03%)
    - This suggests appointment status is a strong predictor of procedure completion and payment outcomes

+DateComplete Missing for Non-Completed Procedures

+If a procedure is not truly finished or has a status like “Planned” or “Referred Out,” you’d expect no DateComplete.
+High missingness can be legitimate rather than a data error.
+AptDateTime Missing for Non-Scheduled Work

+Procedures that didn’t require or never had an appointment (e.g., certain administrative codes, external referrals) wouldn’t have an AptDateTime.
+TreatPlanDate Underused or Documented Elsewhere

+Many clinics don’t fill out the TreatPlanDate field if they track treatment planning in a different module or skip it altogether.
+The near 99% missing rate suggests a systemic workflow gap rather than random data entry errors.
+PerioExamDate Only Applies to Certain Procedures

+About 44% are missing.
+It may be that only certain categories (e.g., periodontal codes) require a perio exam.
+If a clinic doesn’t do full perio charting for every patient, the PerioExamDate will remain blank.